 '''

 <Directory /var/www/html/secretdir>

 AuthType Basic

 AuthName "Protected Area"

 AuthBasicProvider wsgi

 WSGIAuthUserScript /usr/share/pyshared/privacyidea_apache.py

+'''

+'''

 Require valid-user

 </Directory>

 '''

 Note: Basic Authentication sends the base64 encoded password on each request.
 So the browser will send the same one time password with each request.
-Thus the authentication module needs to cache the password as the successful authentication.
+Thus the authentication module needs to cache the password when the authentication is successful.
 Redis is used for caching the password.